 Think about all of the positive things that combine to make up who you are and try to encapsulate that on your profiles.

 Social media is also a great way to network.
-Follow and Like companies that interest you and network with friends, a great way to secure employment.
+Follow and Like companies that interest you and network with friends and people in the industry that you are interested in, a great way to secure employment.

 Things to be careful of – don’t fall into the traps!

 It’s a good idea to make use of each platform’s privacy settings, but they are not completely secure.
 Did you know that everything you post online stays on the internet forever?
 Even if you delete what you post, it is still out there somewhere!
 You may be posting something with your friends in mind, but remember that anyone may in fact see it.
 Recruiters say that many people lose a job opportunity based on what is found online.
 It’s worth following a simple rule, if you are not happy for anyone to read or see it, rather don’t post it at all.

 Here are some guidelines:

 - Your choice of profile picture is important.
 Perhaps re-think that bikini shot!
 Choosing something a little more conservative is wiser and the same applies to all pics that you decide to post.

 - When you write, express yourself carefully.
 Remember that things can be taken out of context and be cautious when dealing with controversial or divisive subjects.

 - Avoid posting online when you are upset, angry or have been drinking alcohol.
 It’s also a good idea to be cautious about sharing personal information

 - Avoid negativity.
 It’s very unappealing when people complain about their work, other people etc.